 When you run Google Ads, you’re paying for placement in search results.
 You set a budget, Google shows your ad to people searching relevant terms, and you pay each time someone clicks.
 Done well, it works.
 You can appear at the top of search results almost immediately and generate leads within days of launching a campaign.

 This isn’t a criticism of Google Ads.
-It’s just an accurate description of what it is.
+It’s an accurate description of what it is.
 You’re renting space.
 When the lease ends, you leave.

 The same logic applies to social media ads, display advertising, directory listings that charge monthly fees, and any other channel where your visibility is contingent on continuous payment.
 Stop paying, stop appearing.